-The ATV Helena was a passenger in, hit a rock, tipped over, and crushed the 10th grader’s hand as she gripped the roll bar.
-The teen was airlifted to University Medical Center of Southern Nevada where she underwent a bone amputation to her injured right hand.
+The ATV Helena was a passenger in hit a rock, tipped over, and crushed the 10th grader’s hand as she gripped the roll bar.
+The teen was airlifted to the University Medical Center of Southern Nevada, where she underwent a bone amputation to her injured right hand.

 Her mother said months of physical therapy are in Helena’s future.
 Eventually, her daughter may be fitted with a prosthetic hand.
 Along with staggering hospital costs, there are travel expenses.
 The 52-year-old office manager of Barbag Dental in Coral Springs is overwhelmed, sometimes by kindness.

 She said her employer, Dr. Adam Barbag, DMD, and colleagues, have been incredibly understanding throughout this ordeal.
 She was able to get on the next plane to Nevada and be present at her daughter’s bedside, following the accident.

 “She lost all four of her fingers, but she still has her thumb,” Zepeda said, adding that her daughter has been surprisingly high-spirited through all of this.
 “She just wants to get back to her friends, and to school.”

 Helena is a student at Coral Springs Charter School, where her two brothers attended and recently graduated.
 She is a goalie on her soccer team and a member of SATO, a sports training organization that has spurred her interest in a sports medicine career.